The Use of Xylene in Histology Laboratories

 Since wax is not soluble in water, xylene is used to replace the water in the tissue so that an H&E tissue stain can be completed.
 Thus, with the application of xylene to the slide, wax is given the ability to penetrate the tissue.

 Once the wax has infiltrated the tissue sample, the sample is ready for the next processing step.

-Although xylene continues to be accepted as the highest quality chemical clearing agent, the chemical can present various health risks to lab technicians.
+Although xylene continues to be accepted as the highest quality chemical clearing agent in H&E staining, the chemical and its vapors can present various health risks and hazards to lab technicians.
 It is for this reason that new xylene stand-ins have been developed, and are available, for safer tissue processing.

 Common xylene substitutes include:

 - Naphthenic solvents are known to perform at higher rates than xylene.
 Since naphthenic solvents have a different chemical structure altogether, they do not present xylene-related health threats to lab researchers

 - Unlike xylene, naphthenic solvents do not have highly noxious odors, making them easier and safer to work with under any lengthy time periods

 - While d-limonenes chemicals are another popular xylene substitution, they have certain toxicity levels due in part to their strong odors. d-limonenes are not compatible with all mounting media types and are more slow-drying than xylene.
 Despite these issues, they are still commonly used as a workable xylene substitute